mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 dies.
 In this article, we use the term "weak reference" to refer to the pointer inside that field.
 In other words, a Java `Reference` instance has a field that holds a weak reference to the referent.

-## Overview
+## Overview of MMTk's finalizer and weak reference processing API

-During each GC, after the transitive closure is computed (i.e. after all objects reachable from roots have been reached), MMTk calls `Scanning::process_weak_refs` which is implemented by the VM binding.
+During each GC, after the transitive closure is computed (i.e. after all objects strongly reachable from roots have been reached), MMTk calls `Scanning::process_weak_refs` which is implemented by the VM binding.
 Inside this function, the VM binding can do several things.

 -   **Query reachability**: The VM binding can query whether any given object has been reached.
     +   Do this with `ObjectReference::is_reachable()`.
 -   **Query forwarded address**: If an object is already reached, the VM binding can further query the new address of an object.
 This is needed to support copying GC.
     +   Do this with `ObjectReference::get_forwarded_object()`.
--   **Resurrect objects**: If an object is not reached, the VM binding can optionally resurrect the object.
-It will keep that object *and all descendants* alive.
+-   **Retain objects**: If an object is not reached at this time, the VM binding can optionally retain the object.
+It will make that object *and all descendants* reachable, and keep them alive during this GC.
     +   Do this with the `tracer_context` argument of `process_weak_refs`.
--   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be called again after computing the transitive closure that includes *resurrected objects and their descendants*.
+-   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be called again after computing the transitive closure that includes *retained objects and their descendants*.
 This helps handling multiple levels of weak reference strength.
     +   Do this by returning `true` from `process_weak_refs`.